You can access a Windows 10 university desktop computer on your home computer using a remote connection.

-- At the top of the virtual desktop, click Options and then select Share Folders.
+- At the top of the virtual desktop, click the three-dot menu and select Settings.

 - Find the drive or folder to share on your home computer.
 Only one folder, ETÄTYÖ MÖKILLÄ, is shared in this example.
 Choose the folder and click OK.

 - The shared folder or drive is now shown on the virtual desktop amongst the other drives.
 You can open the folder and process the files either on the virtual desktop or through the file management of your own computer.
 The changes are reflected both on the virtual desktop and your own computer.